ayushjoshi30/Dhvani/README.md

 # Dhvani
-Team Incognito's latest venture for reducing noise reduction
+Team Incognito's latest venture for reducing noise Pollution

 So bassically main theme of our product is to reduce noise pollution in non honking areas like schools and hospitals which can cause dangerous mental health issues like tinnitus and insomnia.